onepf/OPFIab/README.md

 # OPFIab
 OPFIab is a next step from [OpenIAB](https://github.com/onepf/OpenIAB).
-It's Android library intended to make in-app billing integration easy while supporting multiple billing providers (Appstores).
+It's an Android library intended to make in-app billing integration easy while supporting multiple billing providers (Appstores).

-**This is library is still under development and may contain bugs.
+**This library is still under development and may contain bugs.
 Any feedback is deeply apreciated**

 ## Dependencies
 Library is designed to be extensible and cosist of separate modules.